Grinnode-live/grinnode.live/free-grin-challenge.md

 - [Grin++](https://grinplusplus.github.io/#/)

 #### How are we calculating your Grin node uptime?
-We are querying our publicly available [GRIN-API](https://grinnode.live/) every XX minutes.
+We are querying our publicly available [GRIN-API](https://grinnode.live/) every 10 minutes.
 These results will be stored in a database and compared.

 #### Where can I see my Grin-Node rank?